2020 Interim Property Tax Due Dates

 Property Tax Bills

 You will receive two mail outs per year for your property taxes, an Interim Tax Bill and a Final Tax Bill.
-Each bill is broken into two installments so in total you be required to make four payments in any calendar year.
+Each bill is broken into two installments so in total you will be required to make four payments in any calendar year.
 Due dates are always in March, May, August and October.

 The Interim bill is mailed out in February and has two installment dates and amounts.
 The first installment is due in March and the second installment is due in May.